 In October we teamed up with Art Hoppers, Mwalimu Express and the Oware Society for our Big Draw family event, Draw and Play Oware.
 This was a creative afternoon where we reflected on the relationship between people and our living environments through the ancient game of Oware.
 We learned how to play this ancient game, made our own game boards from recycled materials and discovered the meaning behind the symbols carved into the board.

 After the many regional and national lockdowns of 2020 and 2021, it was vital to offer activities that people could be a part of remotely as well as in-person, to continue a feeling of community and togetherness, even when we were apart.

 Here are some of our favourite quotes from participants:

 Thank you to everyone who has donated to Support Take Part.
 These projects would not be possible without your donations, alongside the generous support we receive from our trusts and foundations.

 With your help, we have been able to come together through culture, at a time when it is needed most.

-Whilst our Support Take Part campaign ends soon, as this is such an important part of our charitable work here at Rich Mix, we will always welcome donations to this programme to help transform East London lives through the power of creativity.
+Whilst our Support Take Part has ended, as this is such an important part of our charitable work here at Rich Mix, we will always welcome donations to this programme to help transform East London lives through the power of creativity.
 Find out more via our Support Us page.